DevExpress-Examples/winforms-dashboard-viewer-tab-navigation-buttons-tab-animation/Readme.md

-# How to navigate tabs using custom tab header buttons or set up a slide show
+# Dashboard for WinForms - How to navigate tabs using custom tab header buttons or set up a slide show

 This example illustrates methods and events used to manage the selected tabs.